dirkpage/dirkpage.github.io/README.md

 ``` shell
 git branch
 ```

-if so, and you would like to change that, run the command:
+if the output is master and you want to change that, run:
 ``` shell
 git branch -m main
 ```